achlmang/AgriWeatherStation/README.md

 ### Data Acquisition and Control from the IoT Device
-To be able to programm the board you need to installed Waspmote's [IDE](https://development.libelium.com/ide-user-guide)
+To be able to programm the board you need to installed Waspmote's [IDE](https://development.libelium.com/ide-user-guide) Using the code found in the file named , you can read the data from the sensor and display them in digital form.
+You can read float values concerning temperature, humidity, and pressure.
 ```js
 function decodeUplink(input) {
     var temp = (input.bytes[0] << 8 | input.bytes[1]) / 100.0;